seicodyne/ch-idmp/input/pagecontent/index.md

 ### Introduction

-CH EPL is a project of the Swiss Federal Office of Public Health (FOPH), to enable to receive IDMP/FHIR based medicinal product information from SMC and the marketing authorisation holders and to export the Spezialitätenliste in FHIR
+CH IDMP is a project of the Refdata Foundation Switzerland to enable stuctured datacommunication of medicinal product information in IDMP/FHIR.

+This is a draft implementation guide as basis for the first IDMP pilot project planned for the year 2025.

 ### IDMP Dependencies
 This implementation guide is dependent on